mpajunen/phamda/docs/introduction.rst

 Phamda is a functional programming library for PHP.
 The main features are:

 * A set mostly familiar functions, including basic ones like :ref:`filter`, :ref:`map` and :ref:`reduce`.
-* Almost all of the functions are automatically curried.
+* Almost all of the functions are **automatically curried**.
 Calling a function with fewer parameters than are expected returns a new function.
-* Placeholder arguments can be used with all of these curried functions.
+* **Placeholder arguments** can be used with all the curried functions.
-* The functions are designed to be composable.
+* The functions are designed to be **composable**.
 Specific functions like :ref:`compose` and :ref:`pipe` enable different composition patterns.

 Requirements